 3.3.2.
 Definition of

-The above formulation is intended to match with the architecture designed in G&G, so that all of the same 'moves' developed in G&G are available.
+The above formulation is intended to match with the architecture designed in G&G, so that all of the same proof-steps developed in G&G are available.

-Unlike G&G, the system also interfaces with a flat goal-based development calculus, and so it is possible to use both G&G moves and Lean tactics within the same development calculus.
+Unlike G&G, the system also interfaces with a flat goal-based development calculus, and so it is possible to use both G&G proof-steps and Lean tactics within the same development calculus.